raffg/covid-19/README.md

 ![cases](images/cases.png)

 The cases  graphic displays a line chart by sub-region of either `CONFIRMED`, `ACTIVE`, `RECOVERED`, or `DEATHS`, selectable with the radio buttons below the chart.
 If the selected region is `Worldwide` or `Europe`, the sub-regions displayed are countries.
-If the selected region is `United Sates`, the sub-regions are the states.
+If the selected region is `United Sates` or `China`, the sub-regions are the states or provinces.
 On hover, the exact count of the selected metric is displayed for the sub-region the mouse is over.

 By default, it displays sub-regions which were of particular interest when this dashboard was created.
-The dropdown-bar on the bottom allows you to select different sub-regions for display, either countries for the `Worldwide` and `Europe` focus or states for the `United States` focus.
+The dropdown-bar on the bottom allows you to select different sub-regions for display, either countries for the `Worldwide` or `Europe` focus or states/provinces for the `United States` or `China` focus.
 Typing in the dropdown-bar will allow you to search for sub-regions.

 As with the other two line charts on this dashboard, clicking on an item in the legend will temporarily remove that item from the chart.
 Clicking again will add it back.
 Double-clicking an item will remove all other items and isolate that singular item on the chart.
 Double-clicking again will add back all items.